 Step 3.
 Point your mouse to Family Finder in the top (menu) bar.

 Step 4.
 Click on Matches.
 You will see several pages of matches.
 All are related to you.
 Work from the top of the list down because the closest matches are near the top and will be the easiest to connect to your own tree.
-(I ignore all matches that do not have a tree or at least surnames in the right-hand column unless they are extremely close genetically (first or second cousins) or I recognize the name.
+(Caution: I ignore all matches that do not have a tree or at least surnames in the right-hand column unless they are extremely close genetically (first or second cousins) or I recognize the name.
 I know many others do the same so, if you do not share your own tree, do not expect good results.)
 Notice that the surnames in bold match surnames in your own uploaded tree, but remember that everyone has brick walls, especially with female lines, so you may match someone on an unknown name.
 You may download your matches to a CSV or Excel file if you wish to work offline and maintain your own file.

 Step 5.
 Look at the icons on the left under each person's name.
 You can click on the envelope to write to that person, click on the document to type a note about this match, view the person's tree (if it is green), or use the "In Common With" tool (more about this later).